 How does advanced TV fit in with my linear TV buy?

 One of the beauties of advanced TV is that you can mirror a traditional TV schedule and reach users across all their devices on the same programs.
-Cord-cutters and cord-nevers are on the rise, and while traditional TV won’t entirely disappear, its audience is starting to shrink.
+Cord-cutters and cord-nevers are on the rise as consumers are demanding more control over their viewing experience, and while traditional TV won’t entirely disappear, its audience is starting to shrink.
 Supplementing an existing TV buy with a portion of budget carved out for advanced TV tactics will ensure your ads aren’t missing anyone.

 There’s a lot to consider with advanced TV’s technologies, and many brands are trying to get up to speed now on advanced TV so they can connect with all their customers and enhance their reach and sales.
 For our tips and tricks to navigate the advanced TV lingo and landscape, reach out to us.
 Or download our free advanced TV guide (now updated to show COVID-19’s impact) to decide if advanced TV should be part of your marketing mix.